Marj0lein/Roll-the-dice/README.md

 # Roll-the-dice
-Exercise in JS, DOM, loops and setTimeout
+Exercise in JS, loops and setTimeout